jesperpedersen/openshift-pgsql/openshift-pgsql10-master-centos7/README.md

 | PG_WORK_MEM | 8 | MB | | `work_mem` setting |
 | PG_MAX_PARALLEL_WORKERS | 8 | | | `max_parallel_workers` setting |
 | PG_EFFECTIVE_CACHE_SIZE | 1 | GB | | `effective_cache_size` setting |

+## SSL support

+SSL support will be enabled when `/pgconf` contains the files `root.crt`, `server.crt` and `server.key`.

+Remember to disable passphase such that the server can boot without a password prompt.

+A guide to this can be found [here](https://www.howtoforge.com/postgresql-ssl-certificates).